 - Best big-screen: Apple iPad Pro (12.9-inch)

 Why should you buy this?
-The iPad Pro is the best iPad available right now, boasting great looks and stunning performance.
+The iPad Pro 11 is still the best iPad available right now, boasting great looks and stunning performance.

 Why we picked the iPad Pro (11-inch):